-- Development proposed does not pose an adverse risk to the area's ecology and biodiversity value. - If the proposal can demonstrate that the risks posed by natural hazards (flood, drought and bushfire) can be effectively managed. - If the proposal can demonstrate adequate road access and transport infrastructure. - If the proposal provides suitable services and infrastructure to support development. - The proposed minimum lot size (MLS) is consistent with the desired future character for Kalkite. - Staged to allow for orderly and contiguous growth and to allow for required infrastructure upgrades.
+- · Development proposed does not pose an adverse risk to the area's ecology and biodiversity value. - If the proposal can demonstrate that the risks posed by natural hazards (flood, drought and bushfire) can be effectively managed. - If the proposal can demonstrate adequate road access and transport infrastructure. - If the proposal provides suitable services and infrastructure to support development. - The proposed minimum lot size (MLS) is consistent with the desired future character for Kalkite. - Staged to allow for orderly and contiguous growth and to allow for required infrastructure upgrades.

-Figure 68 - Targeted Investigation Areas for Potential Growth, Kalkite
+Figure 70 - Targeted Investigation Areas for Potential Growth, Kalkite commercial development along with being a hub for community and recreational facilities.
+Any development in this area must be sympathetic to the existing Village and ensure connectivity between the existing Village and potential growth areas to the South.

-Targeted investigation areas for Kalkite have been identified south and east of the existing village.
-Directly south of the current Village is Crown land which may offer the potential for community and recreational facilities.
 Depending on the growth of Kalkite, this site may provide opportunities for other services, such as education.
 Directly south of this is an area of relatively flat land which runs parallel to the lake.
 This area could be suitable for an expansion of Kalkite village while protecting areas of biodiversity values.